-$2.5 ext{ } 5 = Low activity$
+2.5 5= Low activity

 Conflict activity continues but does not reach the UCDP threshold with regards to fatalities.
 There is no information in this dataset regarding the group-specific circumstance for when fighting reduces to below the UCDP battle-deaths threshold.
-In some cases it may be because of successful military operations by the counterpart (i.e. victory), but it could also be for a strategic reorientation towards the use of nonviolent or nonfatal methods, to explore the possibility of negotiations, organizational reorganization, or intra-rebel fighting.
-Indeed, it may often be a combination of these factors.
+In some cases it may be because of successful military operations by the counterpart (similar to victory), but it could also be for a strategic reorientation towards the use of nonviolent or nonfatal methods, to explore the possibility of negotiations, organizational reorganization, or intra-rebel fighting, or a combination of these factors.